Jetpac: Development

 Ultimate Play the Game was founded by brothers Tim and Chris Stamper, along with Tim's wife, Carol, from their headquarters in Ashby-de-la-Zouch in 1982.
-They began producing multiple video games for the ZX Spectrum throughout the early 1980s.
 The company were known for their reluctance to reveal details about their operations and then-upcoming projects.
 Little was known about their development process except that they used to work in "separate teams"; one team would work on development whilst the other would concentrate on other aspects such as sound or graphics.
 While developing Jetpac, the Stamper brothers closely studied the burgeoning Japanese gaming market and had started to practice developing games for their then-upcoming console, the Famicom, later predicting that the ZX Spectrum had a limited lifespan.

 Jetpac was one of the few Spectrum games also available in a ROM format for use with the Interface 2, allowing "instantaneous" loading of the game when the normal method of cassette loading took minutes.
 The game was also able to run on the 16K version of the Spectrum.

 Reception

 The game sold over 300,000 copies and generated £1 million in revenue for Ultimate Play the Game, which enabled the Stamper brothers to gain a foothold in the early video gaming market.

 The game was critically acclaimed.
 Crash praised the graphics and presentation, citing that they were of "the highest standard" and added that it was "difficult to find any real faults" with the game.
 CVG similarly praised the graphics, stating that the presentation was "superb" and the gameplay was considered addictive.
 In a retrospective review, Chris Wilkins of Eurogamer noted that the colourful graphics and sound effects were advanced for the time, but what truly made for a "faultless" experience was its simple gameplay.

 ZX Computing praised the game's playability and replay value, stating that Jetpac was "a very well put together piece of software".
 The game was number one in the first Spectrum sales chart published by CVG.
 The ZX Spectrum version was voted number 73 in the Your Sinclair Readers' Top 100 Games of All Time in 1993 and was voted the 14th best game of all time by the readers of Retro Gamer for an article that was scheduled to be in a special Your Sinclair tribute issue.
 The game won the title "Game of the Year" at the 1983 Golden Joystick Awards.